-The difference between the Solvency II and statutory value of life technical provisions (excluding unit-linked business) as of YE16 is shown below.
+The difference between the Solvency II and statutory value of life technical provisions (excluding unit-linked business) is given as follows.

-In CHF million
+In CHF million Solvency II Statutory

-Solvency II Statutory
+2017 2016 2017 2016

-Best estimate 20.3 20.3
+Best estimate 25.1 20.3 25.1 20.3

-Risk margin 0.1 -
+Risk margin 0.1 0.1 0.0 0.0

-Total 20.4 20.3
+Total 25.2 20.4 25.1 20.3

 The only difference between the statutory and Solvency II value of technical provisions for non-unit linked business is therefore given by the Risk Margin (which does not exist in the statutory framework).
-The Best Estimate of technical provisions is assumed to be equal to the statutory value thereof (i.e. no revaluation takes place) as this business is considered to be immaterial compared to the remaining part of the Company's portfolio as of YE16.
+The Best Estimate of technical provisions is assumed to be equal to the statutory value thereof (i.e. no revaluation takes place) as this business is considered to be immaterial compared to the remaining part of the Company's portfolio as of YE17.
 This simplification has been chosen by the Company pursuant to Art.
 56 of Commission Delegated Regulation EU 2015/35.

-The difference between the Solvency II and statutory value of life technical provisions for unitlinked business is as of YE16 is shown below.
+The difference between the Solvency II and statutory value of life technical provisions for unitlinked business is shown below.

-In CHF million
+In CHF million Solvency II Statutory

-Solvency II Statutory
+2017 2016 2017 2016

-Best estimate 6 025.1 6 141.3
+Best estimate 5 962.0 6 025.1 6 081.0 6 141.3

-Risk margin 20.1 -
+Risk margin 23.7 20.1 0.0 0.0

-Total 6 045.1 6 141.3
+Total 5 985.7 6 045.1 6 081.0 6 141.3

-Besides differences arising from the Risk Margin (see above), material differences between the Solvency II best estimate and the statutory value of liabilities are due to future profits being recognized in the Solvency II balance sheet.
-These are calculated with the same approach used for the PVFP valuation for the Market Consistent Embedded Value.
+Besides differences arising from the Risk Margin (see above), material differences between the Solvency II best estimate and the statutory value of liabilities are due to present value of future profits (PVFP) being recognized in the Solvency II balance sheet.
+These are calculated with the same approach used for the PVFP valuation for the Market Consistent Embedded Value as well as the SST.